vamsikun/cric-stats/iplPostGres.md

     bw.bowler_wicket as bowler_wicket,
     bw.fielders_involved as fielders_involved,
     CASE
-        WHEN bs.innings = 1 THEN m.team1_score
+        WHEN bs.innings = "f" THEN m.team1_score
         ELSE m.team2_score
     END as team_score,
     CASE
-        WHEN bs.innings = 1 THEN m.team2_score
+        WHEN bs.innings = "f" THEN m.team2_score
         ELSE m.team1_score
     END as opposition_score,
     CASE
-        WHEN bs.innings = 1 THEN m.team1
+        WHEN bs.innings = "f" THEN m.team1
         ELSE m.team2
     END as team,
     CASE
-        WHEN bs.innings = 1 THEN m.team2
+        WHEN bs.innings = "f" THEN m.team2
         ELSE m.team1
     END as opposition,
     CASE
-        WHEN bs.innings = 1
+        WHEN bs.innings = "f"
         AND m.toss_decision = 'bat' THEN 1
-        WHEN bs.innings = 2
+        WHEN bs.innings = "t"
         AND m.toss_decision = 'field' THEN 1
         ELSE 0
     END as toss_won,